alan-turing-institute/open-research-community-management/README.md

 Many of the RCMs work on projects under the Health Programme or projects involving sensitive/confidential data, where they ensure and operationalise the principle of "as open as possible, as closed as necessary".

 All resources developed to support/facilitate their work as RCMs and as experts from their respective projects will be shared via this repository (by removing any project-specific sensitive information).
-Practices and case studies learned from their work with be shared in *The Turing Way* wherever possible.
+Practices and case studies learned from their work will be shared in *The Turing Way* wherever possible.

 The RCM team also hosts members with community-oriented roles currently collaborating with TPS or *The Turing Way*